Vegas Vampire: Other appearances

-Parker stars in a non-sexual role in full vampire get-up as Dracula in Ray Dennis Steckler's 1971 pornographic movie "MAD LOVE LIFE OF A HOT VAMPIRE".
+Parker stars in a non-sexual role in full vampire get-up as Dracula in Ray Dennis Steckler's 1971 pornographic movie The Mad Love Life of a Hot Vampire.
 Parker's Vegas Vampire was a popular local celebrity.
 He traveled the streets of Las Vegas and Henderson in a trademark Hearse, and appeared at many local business openings.
 For many years he hosted the local segments of the Jerry Lewis MDA Telethon, and participated in local shows and charity events like the St. Jude's "Nite of Stars" show, and the Clark County Talent Guild's "Stars of Tomorrow" show.
 So popular was the character that at one point Parker was appointed director of publicity and public relations for TV-5.
 One Halloween in the 1990s the Vegas Vampire was invited to return to Vegas' Circus Circus to turn the Grand Slam Canyon (later Adventuredome) ride complex into the Dome of Doom.